project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

 ## 4. Cross-collaboration with other UI and App Dev orgs
+Beyond publishing crates and developing apps, we also want to bring together people of all stripes across the Ruist UI and App Dev ecosystem.
-* Project Robius hosted an App Dev unconference at RustNL 2024 (and also GOSIM Beijing 2024), in which a few dozen Rust developers from across the world met up to discuss the shared problems we all face in developing Rust apps and UI toolkits.
+To that end, Project Robius hosted an [App Dev unconference](https://2024.rustnl.org/unconf/) at RustNL 2024 (and also GOSIM Beijing 2024), in which a few dozen Rust developers from across the world met up to discuss the shared problems we all face in developing Rust apps and UI toolkits.
+We discussed everything from build tooling to text layout, accessibility, Winit compatibility, and more.
-    * A few of the topics & ideas we discussed there have already made it past the discussion phase and have become real projects!
+A few of the topics & ideas from the unconference(s) have already made it past the discussion phase and have become real projects!
-        * `kittest`: a universal UI testing framework built upon the AccessKit accessibility framework, spearheaded by the eGUI team!
+* [`kittest`]: a universal UI testing framework built upon the AccessKit accessibility framework, spearheaded by the eGUI team!
-        * Dioxus's work on hotreloading not just UI DSL code, but even real Rust code that implements app behavior!
+* [Dioxus's work on hotreloading](https://www.reddit.com/r/rust/comments/1ezdjqx/media_i_added_instant_hotreloading_of_some_rust/) not just UI DSL code, but even real Rust code that implements app behavior!
-        * Feedback given to the Rust lang & libs teams.
-We hope these changes to Rust itself will make future Rust apps easier to write, with simplified and more ergonomic code patterns for async and more (TODO: link auto-clone issue)
+* Feedback given to the Rust project teams, primarily lang, libs, and compiler.
+    * We focused on changes to Rust that will make future Rust apps easier to write, with simplified and more ergonomic code patterns for async and more.

-    * Please get in touch if you're in this space and would like to join future meetups!
-* Thanks to Sid Askary, we began monthly meet-ups to chat about ongoing Rust UI & App Dev concerns, and to share ideas, solutions, progress updates.
+In addition, thanks to our colleague Sid Askary, we began monthly meet-ups to chat about ongoing Rust UI & App Dev concerns, and to share ideas, solutions, progress updates.
-    * Attendees vary, but often include teammembers from Robius, Makepad, the Linebender organization (behind Xilem and more), Dioxus, eGUI, Pax, wgpu, Slint UI, and more
+Attendees vary, but often include teammembers from [Robius](https://robius.rs/), [Makepad](https://makepad.nl/), the [Linebender organization](https://linebender.org/) (behind Xilem and more), [Dioxus](https://dioxuslabs.com/), [eGUI](https://github.com/emilk/egui), [Pax](https://www.pax.dev/), [wgpu](https://github.com/gfx-rs/wgpu), [Slint](https://slint.dev/), and more.

-*
+If you're in the Rust App Dev or UI space and would like to join future meetups, consider getting in touch!